apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Deion Sanders Defends Henry Blackburn, Who Received Death Threats After Late Hit on Travis Hunter**
+**Group sues West Point, seeking to ban affirmative action in admissions**

-You can read more about it [here](https://www.youtube.com/watch?v=gHrVL5o8Oss).
+You can read more about it [here](https://www.npr.org/2023/09/19/1200400504/west-point-affirmative-action).

 ## Requirements
 - Python 3.8